-What seems too good to be true, generally is – but pet sitting isn’t one of those instances.
-The trust and sharing economy has created amazing opportunities for homeowners and pet parents alike, connecting them with thousands of professionals interested in exchanging their services for accommodation.
+What seems too good to be true, generally is – but hiring a pet sitter isn’t one of those instances.
+The trust and sharing economy has created amazing opportunities for homeowners and pet parents alike, connecting them with thousands of professional interested in exchanging their services for accommodation.

 These house and pet sitters share information about themselves on online platforms where potential hosts can select them based on their needs and preferences.
 Such exchanges present win-win opportunities – the sitters get the opportunity to live like locals, while pet parents get fantastic support for their pets and property.

 All that said, there’s no denying that inviting a stranger into your home can be nerve-wracking, especially when your beloved pets are involved.
 To help you warm up to the idea, give the following questions and answers a read.

 Q: What are the benefits?

 A: First and foremost, your dog’s routine doesn’t have to change.
 His feeding and exercise schedules can stay the same, and he can remain in the comfort of his own home.
 While this is also often the case with having family, friends or neighbors look after your dog, it might not always work out if they have jobs or family obligations that conflict with his routine.
 This means his meals might happen at different times than he’s used to, or his walks might be shorter or not happen at all on some days.
 A pet sitter – whether live-in or not — looks after animals for a living so is better positioned to put your dog’s needs first.

 Here are some additional benefits to hiring a live-in pet sitter: